mr-napik/universal-realtime-stt/README.md

 The sample file is taken from here: https://www.pametnaroda.cz/cs/vodicka-adolf-1913

-### Converting Assets to WAV (on Mac)
+### Converting Test Assets to WAV (on Mac)

-Most STT for example Eleven Labs expect PCM16000 mono:
+Most sources are in MP3 or other compressed format.
+Most STT for example Eleven Labs expect PCM16000 mono.
+Following commands can convert assets to acceptable format to run the test suite.

 ```
 afconvert input.mp3 output.wav -f WAVE -d LEI16@16000 -c 1 -v
 ```